Sarah Rose at the Marketplace Conference: UrbanSitter's playbook for Geographic expansion

-Rose explains that in addition to trust-building mechanisms like reviews, recommendations, and the “Repeat Family Badge” for sitters who have been hired by the same family many times, UrbanSitter has found a way to leverage the trust built in social groups to create social proof on their platform.
+Rose explains that in addition to trust-building mechanisms like reviews, recommendations, and the “Repeat Family Badge” for sitters who have been hired by the same family many times, UrbanSitter has found a way to leverage the built-in trust of social groups to create social proof on their platform.

-When new parents sign up to the platform, they give a lot of information about their lives and their values.
-This information allows the company to connect parents that, for instance, live in the same neighbourhood, go to the same church or temple, or have children in the same school.
+When new parents sign up for the platform, they give a lot of information about their lives and their values.
+This information allows the company to connect parents that, for instance, live in the same neighborhood, go to the same church or temple, or have children in the same school.